I'm the first in my family to go to uni: Beth's story

 Beth is a proud Wiradjuri woman from Canberra.
-In 2017, Beth took the first step in her journey to becoming a lawyer, by completing CDU’s free Tertiary Enabling Program.
-These days, Beth is well on the way to achieving her dream; she’s finishing her Bachelor of Arts/Bachelor of Law degree online, while working as a legal intern at a law firm in Brisbane.
+Later in life, Beth took the first step in her journey to becoming a lawyer, by completing CDU’s free Tertiary Enabling Program.
+These days, Beth is well on the way to achieving her dream; she’s finishing her law degree online, while working as a legal intern at a law firm in Brisbane.

 When Beth decided to leave school before finishing year 12, she wondered if this decision would follow her for life.
 But Beth comes from a line of strong, hard working women – and not getting an ATAR was the start of her story, not the end.

-"I liked the flexible study options offered and knew that the Tertiary Enabling Program (TEP) would help me to brush up on study skills like English, Maths and Computing.
+"I liked the flexible study options offered and knew that the Tertiary Enabling Program (TEP) would help me to brush up on study skills like English, Maths and Computing," she says.

+I didn't go straight into uni after high school.
 High school was a rough time, with different things going on with my family.
 Back then, I just needed to throw myself into working life.

-I found a job as a receptionist in a law firm.
+"I found a job as a receptionist in a law firm.
 This was good because it helped to pay the bills while I was working in an area I was interested in and passionate about.
 The job gave me exposure to law, and I was surrounded by people that were studying law as well.
 This experience was the catalyst that motivated me to go to uni.

-My grandmother and her family immigrated from Ireland to Australia and first settled in Captains Flat in regional NSW.
+"My grandmother and her family immigrated from Ireland to Australia and first settled in Captains Flat in regional NSW.
 They moved to Canberra, she met my pop and they had seven kids.
 My nan was a cleaner: she would take all her kids along and they would all have their own little jobs to do.

-When I was growing up, my mum was also a cleaner.
+"When I was growing up, my mum was also a cleaner.
 She would take me, my sister and nan, and we would go do the cleaning jobs together.
 During those times, I saw my mum really struggle, as she was a single mum raising two kids.
 At one point, she had three cleaning jobs, to be able to send us to a good school.

-I have so much admiration for my mum and grandma.
+"I have so much admiration for my mum and grandma.
 Going on jobs with them made me realise that I didn’t want to be a cleaner and struggle like they did.
 My nan was a cleaner, my mum is a cleaner and so is my sister.
-I want to break that cycle.

-My mum really pushed me to strive for bigger and better things in life.
-I would tell her how proud I was of her for how hard she worked, but she would always tell me: “I don't want to see you kids breaking your back.
-I want my kids to go to uni, get a good education and get a good job.”
+"My mum really pushed me to strive for bigger and better things in life.
+I would tell her how proud I was of her for how hard she worked, but she would always tell me: 'I don't want to see you kids breaking your back.
+I want my kids to go to uni, get a good education and get a good job.'